R505: the Flying Cloud

 Cairns, Australia, was a dingy jungle town on the base of the Cape York peninsula, some distance north of Brisbane.
 The southern part of the settlement was given over to warehouses that lined the estuary and the shores of the bay.
 To the north, a small residential district gave way to fields of sugarcane and rice.
 A rutted dirt road, impassible in the rainy season and not much better during the dry, ran along the beach to the marshy field that served as an air station.

 A handling party was waiting when they arrived.
 Everett conned the ship through the approach, watching with approval as the ground crew picked up the handling lines and hooked the vessel up to the traveling mast.
-A short time later, they were moving down the track to the hauling out circle, where the ground crew would connect the stern dolly prior to hauling the ship to one of the giant sheds that lined the end of the field.
+A short time later, they were trundling along the track to the hauling out circle, where the ground crew would connect the stern dolly and roll the ship to one of the giant sheds that lined the end of the field.

-When he was satisfied that all was in order, Everett gathered up his papers and made his way aft.
-The station’s commanding officer, an aging captain named Michelson, was waiting for him at the foot of the accommodation ladder.
+After he was satisfied all was in order, Everett gathered up his papers and made his aft.
+The station's commanding officer, a senior captain named Michaelson, was waiting for him at the foot of the accommodation ladder.

 "I rather imagine it is.
 Admiral Wentworth will be arriving from Sydney tomorrow aboard the Tower Hill.
 You can explain it all to him."